ProtoconNet/mitum-py-util/README.md

 Operation.json("create_account.json")
 ```

-Then the result format will be like [this](example/create_accounts.json).
-(Each value is up to input arguments and time)
+Then the output format is the same as [this](example/create_accounts.json).
+(Each value depends on the input argument and time.)

 ### Generate Key-Updater

-`Key-Updater` literally supports to update source public key to something else.
+__key-updater__ literally support updating public keys to something else.

 #### Usage